 When Do I Take It?

-If you get a period regularly and your periods are usually 27-30 days apart, start progesterone on the 14 th day after flow began and take it for 14 days, or until cycle day 27.
-If your cycles are regular but short (for example, if your period lasts 19 – 26 days), then start progesterone on cycle day 12.
-You would take it for 14 days, that is, through cycle day 25.
+The first day of menstruation is called "day 1."
+If you get a period regularly and your cycles are usually 27-30+ days long, start progesterone on the 14th day after flow began and take it for 14 days or until cycle day 27.
+If your cycles are regular but shorter (for example, if your period starts every 21–26 days), then start cyclic progesterone/MPA on cycle day 12 and continue it for 14 days or until cycle day 25.

-If your period starts before you have finished the 14 days of progesterone (for example, on the 9th day of taking it) finish the full 14 days , but start the next progesterone 14 days after the period began (see Diagram 2 ) .
-This allows progesterone to “catch up” with the estrogen your body is making.
+If your period starts before you have finished the 14 days of progesterone/MPA, finish the full 14 days, but start the next progesterone 14 days after the flow began.
+This allows for a "catch up" with your own (likely high) estrogen levels.

-As soon as your period returns, start taking progesterone again 14 days after the start of your flow, as shown in Diagram 1.
+As soon as your flow returns, then start taking progesterone/MPA again, 14 days after the start of your flow, as shown in Diagram 1.

 Are There Any Side Effects?

-You may notice some changes in your breasts, feelings of warmth and other evidence of normal progesterone action.
-If you get moody, feel bloated and have very sore breasts, it means progesterone is temporarily stimulating your body to make high estrogen levels.
+You may notice some changes in your breasts, feelings of warmth and other evidences of normal progesterone action.
+If you get moody, feel bloated and have very sore breasts it means progesterone is temporarily stimulating your body to make higher estrogen levels.
 This improves after one cycle.